YINI-lang/YINI-spec/YINI-Specification.md

 - Consider strict and lenient modes in the parser (e.g. allow trailing commas or not).
 - (?)
 Optionally log ignored lines (e.g., with --) for debugging.

-## 18. Creator
+## 18. Versioning

+### Backward Compatibility
+This version of the specification is considered **Alpha/Beta**, and as such, future versions may introduce changes that are not backward-compatible.
+Implementers should be aware that the format is still evolving, and features or syntax may change without deprecation.

+## 19. Author(s)
+Author: Marko K. Seppänen, Gotherburg (Sweden), 2025.

+### Creator
-Created in 2024 Gothenburg, by Marko K. Seppänen (Sweden via Finland).
+First created in 2024 Gothenburg, by Marko K. Seppänen (Sweden via Finland).